hyperstack-org/website/Readme.md

 + Deployments are all through Travis
 + You can see the deploy history here: https://travis-ci.org/hyperstack-org
 + Any push to edge or master triggers a deployment

+## Semantic-UI

+The website uses Semantic-UI CSS and Rect-Semantic-UI.
+The CSS is built from the `vendor\semantic` folder using gulp.

++ Change any of the global site variables https://semantic-ui.com/usage/theming.html
++ Navigate to `vendor\semantic`
++ `gulp build-css`

+The copy `semantic.css` to `app\assets\stylesheets`

 ## How the code works